firte14/FAC14/README.md

 ## 3. Testing Documentation
 ### 3.1 Test Plans
 The test plan will include the strategy that'll be used for testing the Hot Beans careers website to ensure that it meets the functional, performance and usability requirements.
 The website is built with the use of HTML, CSS, and Bootstrap for the styling and structure with JavaScript.
-Various testing methods will be implemented to thoroughly test the website, these will include User Acceptance Testing(UAT), Manual testing and Automated testing procedures
+Various testing methods will be implemented to thoroughly test the website, these will include User Acceptance Testing(UAT), Manual testing and Automated testing procedures.

 The Testing Approach
 The testing will be conducted in different stages